prmr/JetUML/README.md

 JetUML requires **at least Java 8**.
 To run it on Java 8, download the jar file of the [latest release](https://github.com/prmr/JetUML/releases).
 If your OS environment supports executable jars, simply double-click the jar file to start the application.
 If this is not possible, your can start it from the command line with `java -jar file.jar` (where `file.jar` is the name of the JetUML jar you downloaded).

+**MacOS Users:** Please note that some system configurations may cause the application to crash.
+If you notice a problem, please see [this issue report](https://github.com/prmr/JetUML/issues/324).

 For instructions on running JetUML will later versions of Java, see the [installation page](docs/install.md).